Is Zero Trust Beneficial For Businesses?

 Zero Trust is Only About Security

-Improving security is a significant benefit of zero-trust.
+Improving security is a significant benefit of Zero Trust.
 Still, it can also help to improve compliance, enhance productivity, and support the use of new technologies such as cloud computing and the Internet of Things (IoT).
-By adopting a zero-trust approach, you can improve security and support your organization's evolution.
+Adopting a zero-trust approach can improve email security and support your organization's evolution.

 Zero Trust is a One-Time Implementation